okarioto/rioto-oka/README.md

 ## My Site
-Made with NextJS and Tailwind
+Made with NextJS and styled with Tailwind